 How To Make Kahk El Eid?

-- Ensure that your toasted sesame seeds are not too dark.
-This can lead to the sesame seeds having an overwhelming flavour which will ruin the flavour of the Kahk.
+- Ensure that your toasted sesame seeds are not too dark, which may ruin the flavor.

 - You can top the Kahk with pistachio or almonds if you like.